snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 A new version of Stream Enrich incorporating the changes discussed above can be found on our Bintray [here][se-dl].

+<h3 id="upg-seb">5.2 Upgrading Spark Enrich</h3>

+If you are a batch pipeline user, you'll need to either update your EmrEtlRunner configuration to the following:

+{% highlight yaml %}
+enrich:
+  version:
+    spark_enrich: 1.16.0 # WAS 1.15.0
+{% endhighlight %}

+or directly make use of the new Spark Enrich available at:

+`s3://snowplow-hosted-assets/3-enrich/spark-enrich/snowplow-spark-enrich-1.16.0.jar`

+<h3 id="upg-uap">5.3 Upgrading the User Agent Parser Enrichment</h3>

 To make use of an external user agent database, you can update your enrichment file to the
 following: